-In fact, saying and receiving grateful words have a positive impact in everyone’s minds.
+In fact, saying and receiving grateful words have a positive impact on everyone’s minds.
 Psychologists have found that gratitude doesn’t only help you appreciate what you have, but it also helps make you feel you’ve given something back to the people who support you.
 You can read this for detailed information about the study.

 Being grateful and teaching your kids how to be thankful will improve your family’s overall quality of life.
-Well, it may not mean that you’ll have more money and a more luxurious life, but it will make your family happier.
+Well, it may not mean that you’ll have more money and more luxurious life, but it will make your family happier.
 And it’s a known fact that money can’t buy happiness.

 Plus, everything starts in the family.
-So practicing gratitude at home will give you a peace of mind, knowing that your kids venture into the outside world as well-mannered individuals.
+So practicing gratitude at home will give you peace of mind, knowing that your kids venture into the outside world as well-mannered individuals.
 Who knew something so small could have a positive impact on a person’s life?

 Resolution #5 Learn new things together

 It’s no question that learning something new is one of the most valuable things anyone could ever have.
 We learn new things almost every day, but on top of that, you should still consider consciously learning new things.
 Even as adults, learning is boundless.